 Trainee Clinical Psychologist

-I am currently in my second year of Clinical Psychology training.
-My third placement is in the Older Adult Community Team within Berkshire Healthcare NHS Foundation Trust.
+I am currently in my third year of Clinical Psychology training.
+My final specialist placement is in the Attach Team in Oxfordshire, which supports looked after children and their foster/adoptive families.

 Prior to clinical training, I worked as a Psychological Wellbeing Practitioner in an Increasing Access to Psychological Therapies Service.
 Prior to this role I worked as an Assistant Psychologist in a Specialist Eating Disorder Service.
 In both roles I delivered Cognitive Behavioural Therapy, working collaboratively with individuals to reduce their distress and improve their wellbeing.